sbrisard/Scapin.jl/docs/src/theory/discrete_green_operators.md

 ```

 Note that, compared to the general problem that [defines the continuous Green
-operator](@id id20210914104336), the above problem differs by the space where
+operator](@ref id20210914104336), the above problem differs by the space where
 ``\tens\tau^\tuple{h}`` lives.
 An approximate solution to this problem can be
 retrieved from a finite element discretization (Brisard [2017](@ref
 bris2017))[^1], where the mesh coincides with the grid introduced previously and